yjshen/db-paper-catalog/README.md

 VLDB15:Real Time Analytics: Algorithms and Systems

+SIGMOD15:Analytics in Motion: High Performance Event-Processing AND Real-Time Analytics in the Same Database

 VLDB14:Scalable Progressive Analytics on Big Data in the Cloud

 VLDB12:Optimization of Analytic Window Functions

+VLDB11:Analytics for the Real-Time Web

+VLDB11:UpStream: A Storage-centric Load Management System for Real-time Update Streams

 ## Query Optimization
 VLDB15:query optmization in Oracle 12c Database In-Memory

+SIGMOD15:The Flatter, the Better: Query Compilation Based on the Flattening Transformation

+SIGMOD15:An Incremental Anytime Algorithm for Multi-Objective Query Optimization

 VLDB14:Shared Workload Optimization